 Along with the windows in the St Peter chapel in the Central Institute, those were the 3 memorials similar to the ones erected in memory of Miss Tracy.

 Miss Ethel Godfrey was born in 1861 at sea on the vessel called Copenhagen.
-Daughter of a pioneer, Frederick Race Godfrey MLA and subsequently Lay Dean at St Paul's.
+Daughter of a pioneer, and settler Frederick Race Godfrey MLA and subsequently Lay Dean at St Paul's.
 Ethel Studied in Melbourne and abroad at Brussels and became a singing teacher and performer.
 In 1906 she took on the role of Honorary General Secretary to create and lead the volunteer organisation "The Ladies Harbour Lights Guild" and subsequently helped establish similar groups in Newcastle, Brisbane, Sydney, Hobart, Adelaide and also established the mission in Southampton in the UK.
-The structure was based on a model established by the London central mission.
-A key achievement was the funding of the memorial chapel in St Peters built in 1917 by Walter R.Butler.
+The structure of the LHLG was used as a model framework by similar groups supporting Missions around Australia and the Globe.
+A key achievement was the fundraising campaign for the memorial chapel in St Peters built in 1917 by Walter R.Butler.

-- To the Glory of God and in memory ops/ a much loved leaderAthel Augusta Godfrey, / one of the founders/ of the ladies Harbour Lights Guild/ of which she was honorary general secretary / Until 1930./ This memorial erected in the year if her death."
+To the Glory of God and in memory ops/ a much loved leaderAthel Augusta Godfrey, / one of the founders/ of the ladies Harbour Lights Guild/ of which she was honorary general secretary / Until 1930./ This memorial erected in the year of her death."